JacobWood12/PythonExercises/README.md

 ## Other files

 Not projects, just for organisational purposes.
+They're at the root directory.

 ### .gitignore